TaylorChristie/CoinPayments/README.md

 #Introduction#
-This is a two file class with simplicity at its core.
+This is a one file class with simplicity at its core.
 I wanted to create a simple to use IPN that works with both paypal and bitcoin, because they are the most requested payment systems.
 Before you continue reading this, you should head over to https://www.coinpayments.net/merchant-tools-ipn#setup and make sure your account is ready to use with thew IPN.
 You do not need to setup a IPN url on coinpayments, you can do it in the code.

 #How to Use#